How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Summary of main results

 Proving the above conjecture for generic target and activation functions requires proving a sufficient spread of $W$ along the learned subspace $U$ together with an approximation result for finite-dimensional neural networks having activation function $\sigma$.
-Such a conjecture is proven in \cite{damian2022neural} for the specific case of $U = V^{\star}$ (in which case the first term in the RHS is zero) and $\sigma = \operatorname{relu}$, with an additional bias term.
-For generic $\sigma$, such approximation results are scarcer.
+Such a conjecture is proven in \cite{damian2022neural} for the specific case of $U = V^{\star}$ (in which case the first term in the RHS is zero) with $\sigma = \operatorname{relu}$, an additional bias term, and at the cost of logarithmic factors, \review{in Theorem $9$ of \cite{abbe2022merged} for Boolean inputs with activation $\sigma(x)=(1+x)^L$ for a particular choice of $L$, and in \cite{abbe2023sgd} for a particular class of targets.} For generic $\sigma$ with Gaussian inputs, such approximation results are scarcer.
 In particular, since the projection of the weights $W$ along $U$ cannot be chosen arbitrarily, one cannot directly invoke classical approximation results such as the ones based on Barron spaces.
 However, the components of $W$ along $U$ are still randomly distributed across neurons.
 Therefore, one possible approach could be to use results on the generalization of random feature models on finite-dimensional inputs such as \cite{rudi2017generalization}.
 We leave such an analysis for future work.

 \paragraph{Beyond the fixed width regime ---} When the number of neurons is allowed to diverge, it is no longer impossible to learn funtions along the directions that are not present in $U$.
 Indeed, \cite{Mei2023} shows that even in the absence of feature learning (i.e. when the first layer is random), it is possible to learn a polynomial approximation of $f^{\star}$ of degree $k$ as long as $n, p = \Omega(d^{k + \delta})$ for some $\delta > 0$.
 The exact performance of the network may heavily depend on the training process for the second layer.
 Intuitively, we expect the following behavior: \begin{enumerate}[noitemsep,leftmargin=1em,wide=0pt] \item On the directions present in $W$, with enough variety in the neurons, the model behaves similarly as a random feature one in this {\it finite}-dimensional space, and are thus able to learn ``everything''. \item On the orthogonal directions, however, the models still behave as a random feature model in high dimension, and thus the polynomial limitations of \cite{Mei2023} still apply. \end{enumerate} To formalize this conjecture, we introduce the following definition: \begin{definition} Let $V$ be a vector space, and $U \subseteq V$ a subspace.
 For any $k \geq 0$, we define the space $\cP_{U, k}$ of functions $f: V \to \dR$ such that for any $\vec{x}\in U$, the function $f_{U, \vec{x}}$ introduced in Definition \ref{def:subspace_conditioning} is a polynomial of degree at most $k$. \end{definition}